How To Write Job Ads That Work [Examples and 3 Templates]

 Dig Deep for Details on Indeed Forums

-Indeed has a great feature that can help you do further research for details that will win candidates over.
+Indeed has a great feature that can help you do further research for details that will win job seekers over.

 1. Go to Indeed's forums page.